MHTMA Constitution as amended 21 October 2021

 Management of the Association

-An Executive Committee (EXEC) duly elected at the Annual General Meeting (AGM) by and from fully paid up Members shall manage the affairs of the Association within the parameters set by the constitution and by any resolution passed at the AGM.
+An EXEC duly elected at the AGM by and from fully paid up Members shall manage the affairs of the Association within the parameters set by the constitution and by any resolution passed at the AGM.

 The EXEC shall comprise not more than ten members –

-Chair, Vice-Chair, Secretary and Treasurer and up to 6 others
+Chair, Vice-Chair, Secretary and Treasurer and up to six others

 The EXEC shall appoint from within the Committee the Association’s representatives to other relevant organisations.